hyChia88/Digital-Aided-Weaving-Structure-Installation-Optimization/README.md

 </tr>
 <tr>
 <td colspan="2" align="center">
-<em>Figure: Installation process documentation from a previous weaving structure project</em>
+<em> The optimization direction for the Installation process for the weaving structure, right figure is an example of the Weaving structure that I participated</em>
 </td>
 </tr>
 </table>